Annapurna Base Camp Trek : An Overview

 Take Prescribed Medicines

 Just in case the problem gets complicated, trekkers can take some medicines that is prescribed by the doctor.
+These medicines should be compulsory in your packing list for Annapurna Base Camp Trek.
 Below are some suggested medicines:

 - Acetazolamide (Diamox)

-- Nifedipine targets HAPE risks by easing lung pressure.
+It helps to cure HAPE risks by easing lung pressure. - ibuprofen

 To sum up,

-Coming to the end, I am highly hopeful that trekkers will get good guidance after going through this article.
-Especially, if you are a new trekker and want to make a plan ahead of taking a trekking expedition to Annapurna Base Camp.
+Coming to the end, I am highly hopeful that trekkers will get good guidance to overcome altitude sickness in Annapurna Base Camp after going through this article.
+Especially, if you are a new trekker and want to make a plan ahead of taking a trekking expedition to Annapurna Base Camp. Ás the saying goes Prevention is better then cure so you should make sure that you prevent yourself from the victim of altitude sickness in ABC by taking possible precautions and the above suggested safety tips.